skrey/yellow-extensions/features/core/README.md

 Your website comes with three languages and you can install more [languages](https://github.com/datenstrom/yellow-extensions/tree/master/languages).
 The default language is defined in file `system/settings/system.ini`.
 A different language can be defined in the [settings](#settings) at the top of each page, for example `Language: en`.

 If you want to offer the entire website in multiple languages, then enable the multi language mode.
 Open file `system/settings/system.ini` and change `CoreMultiLanguageMode: 1`.
-The you have to adjust the [folders](#folders).
+Then you have to adjust the [folders](#folders).
 Go to your `content` folder and create a new folder for each language.

 If you want to configure text, then change the text settings.
 Open file `system/settings/text.ini` and change existing settings.
 You can copy the [default settings](https://github.com/datenstrom/yellow-extensions/blob/master/languages/english/english-language.txt) from language files and paste them into this file.
 You can also add your own text settings, for example image captions.